Whenever I start talking about narcissism and being raised by a narcissist, I’m always overwhelmed by the response.

 His arguments were usually disguised as charming musings on the meaning of life.

-These kind of conversations were common since he profiled himself as a seeker of deeper meaning in all things.
+These kinds of conversations were common since he profiled himself as a seeker of deeper meaning in all things.

 Essentially, a Gaslighter spins their negative, harmful or destructive words and actions in their favor, deflecting the blame for their abusive deeds and pointing the finger at you.
 This is often done by making you feel ‘overly sensitive’, ‘paranoid’, ‘mentally unstable’, ‘silly’, ‘unhinged’, and many other sensations which cause you to doubt yourself.— You’re not going crazy: 15 signs you’re a victim of gaslighting